-- information about the first postpartum visit to the vet,
+- Information about the first postpartum visit to the vet.

-- the abnormal signs of infection or distress you'll need to look out for.
+- The abnormal signs of infection or distress you'll need to look out for.

 Do You Have to Take the Mother Dog and Puppies to the Vet?

 If a dog gives birth uneventfully, most dog owners think the worst is over.
-But sometimes, even if the mother is nursing and the puppies look healthy, no all the troubles are over.
+But sometimes, even if the mother is nursing and the puppies look healthy, not all the troubles are over.
 There are several things that may go wrong after a mother dog gives birth to a litter of pups.

 A veterinarian visit 24 hours post-whelping is not merely to determine the sex of the puppies or something fancy breeders do, it is a very important visit that helps rule out some potentially life-threatening complications and determines if the puppies are healthy.

 What happens during this wellness exam?
 Below, we will examine this in detail and also evaluate some disorders that may affect the mother dog as she proceeds in nursing and taking care of the pups.

 What Happens During a Mother Dog Wellness Exam?

 A postpartum examination within 24 hours of whelping is very important for the health of the litter and new mom.
 A new mother dog may retain one or more placentas, large amounts of blood and fluid, or even puppies in her uterus.
 If not expelled immediately, the mother dog is at risk for serious life-threatening infections.
 To prevent this, veterinarians will palpate the mother dog's abdomen and may recommend an injection of oxytocin, which will cause uterine contractions to help her expel any retained materials and also help let down her milk.
 (Read Signs of Retained Placenta in Mother Dogs for additional information.)